shrinerb/shrine/doc/plugins/migration_helpers.md

 # Migration Helpers

-The migration_helpers plugin gives the attacher additional helper methods which are convenient when doing file migrations.
+The [`migration_helpers`][migration_helpers] plugin gives the attacher additional helper methods which are convenient when doing file migrations.

 The plugin also allows convenient delegating to these methods through the model, by setting `:delegate`: